carriercomm/go-to/ProjectReport.md

 ## Projec Goal
 Provide an automated migration pipeline for OS images between different Cloud Providers.
-Develop a threat model, analyse related security risks and mitigation techniques.
+Develop a threat model, analyze related security risks and mitigation techniques.

 ## In Scope
 As Public Cloud providers Amazon AWS and Windows Azure are used.